vigneshvarma0504/fastapi-calculator/README.md

 ### Docker Hub repository used in CI

 CI is configured to push to `vigneshvarma05/fastapi-calculator` when `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` are set in GitHub Actions secrets.

-## Troubleshooting CI Docker push errors

-- If you see `push access denied` or `insufficient_scope` errors, confirm:
-  - The Docker Hub repository exists under the username provided.
-  - The `DOCKERHUB_TOKEN` is a valid access token with write/push scope.

-## Next steps (optional)

-- Add BREAD endpoints for `Calculation` (Module 12).
-- Link calculations to users via `user_id` foreign key (if desired).
-- Improve CI caching for Docker build to speed up builds.

-If you want me to implement any of those next steps, tell me which one and I will proceed.